-Of all places that me and my friends visited in Portugal, undoubtedly, Sintra is together with Lisbon the most beautiful.
+Of all places that me and my friends visited in Portugal, together with Lisbon, Sintra is the most beautiful.
 It’s only after you’ve been there that you understand that it is deservedly a UNESCO World Heritage Site.
 It is one of those places that captivates you and you keep thinking about it long after you’ve left.

 OUR TOUR OF SINTRA